nginx/unit-docs/source/installation.rst

     <installation-nodejs-package>`.

 --node=pathname
-    Specific Node.js executable pathname.
-Also used for :ref:`build and install <installation-bld-src-ext>` commands.
+    Specific Node.js executable pathname, also used for targets in :ref:`make <installation-bld-src-ext>` commands.

     The default value is :samp:`node`.